Pathway no. 4 : PLANTS WITH AMYLOLYTIC COMPLEX

 All varieties of Rhynchosia and Fabaceae related to Eminia do not have the same diastasic power.
 Rhynchosia insignis comes first.

-The geographical focus of this traditional technique is close to the home of the Songola people (upper Congo basin) who have also mastered the method no. 3, that is growing some mycelium for beer brewing purposes.
 It is almost impossible that an influence from outside Africa could have taught these sophisticated techniques to the people concerned in an isolated forest region.
-East Africa has been in contact with Asia (the Near East, India, China episodically) for 2000 years.
-However, the influences and exchanges have remained limited to coastal areas, even after the expansion of the swahili culture and the slave raids in the depths of the continent.
-One would have, straddling between Upper Congo and Zambia, a conservatory of African brewing techniques.
-This indigenous know-how owes nothing to the malting techniques (Pathway no. 2) shared by the people of East and West Africa's savannahs living in the cereal farming river basins (Senegal, Niger, Volta, Nile).
-Nor does it owe anything to the colonial policies (Portuguese colonisation of Mozambique around 1550) that most often ignored or even fought against the traditional beer production in Africa.
+East Africa has been in contact with Asia (Near East, India, China occasionally) for 2000 years.
+But influences and exchanges remained limited to the coastal areas, even after the expansion of the Swahili culture and the slave raids in the depths of the African continent.
+There is said to be a conservatory of African brewing techniques straddling Upper Congo and Zambia.
+This indigenous know-how owes nothing to the malting techniques (way No 2) common to East and West Africa of the savannahs and cereal river basins (Senegal, Niger, Volta).
+Nor does it owe anything to colonial policies (Portuguese colonisation of Mozambique around 1550) that have most often ignored and fought against traditional beer making in Africa.